 Image credit: sorincolac via Canva Pro

-Early in 2021, Croatia made waves when it announced a special residence permit for digital nomads.
+Croatia has joined the growing list of countries welcoming remote workers with a brand new Digital Nomad Visa.
 Although, do take note that the country’s legislation has a specific definition for “digital nomads,” which are those living outside of the EU and working through communication technology for a company (whether their own or not) that is not registered in Croatia.

 Anyway, this digital nomad visa is available for different lengths of time, with a maximum of 12 months, and it cannot be extended.
 To renew, you’ll need to wait six months after the expiry of the previous visa.